tio/tio/README.md

 By default tio automatically connects to the provided TTY device if present.
 If the device is not present, it will wait for it to appear and then connect.
 If the connection is lost (eg. device is unplugged), it will wait for the device to reappear and then reconnect.
-However, if the `--no-autoconnect` option is provided, tio will exit if the device is not present or an established connection is lost.
+However, if the `--no-reconnect` option is provided, tio will exit if the device is not present or an established connection is lost.